-That the Cabinet should recommend to the Council -
+The Cabinet recommends to the Council -

-- That it approve a revenue budget of £233.913m in 2013/14 to be distributed amongst the services as noted in Appendix 1 which will also mean depending upon savings of £1.921m in 2013/14. - That this budget should be financed by Welsh Government Grant of £181.633m and £52.28m from Council Tax which would entail a Council Tax increase of 3.5%. - That one-off bids of £394,250 should also be financed from the £268,050 performance improvement grant which is retained each year for one-off issues adding a further £126,200 from the Council Tax resource set aside for 2015/16. - In relation to the position for the next 4 years, that we should plan to find the projected financial deficit of over £32m for the next 4 years by planning to increase Council Tax by an average of 3.5% a year which will produce nearly £8m on top of the £8.7m savings for which we have already been planning. - That we should then aim to find the residue by establishing a further efficiency target of £6.4m and trying to manage demand for council services by being proactive to avoid creating demand with a view to finding a further £5m.
-Any residual sum would then have to found from service cuts. - To approve a capital programme of £20.839m for 2013/14; £15.748m for 2014/15 and £20.346m for 2015/16 on the schemes noted in Appendix 3.
+- That it should approve a revenue budget of £233.913m in 2013/14 to be distributed amongst the services as noted in Appendix 1 which will also mean depending upon savings of £1.921m in 2013/14. - That this budget should be financed by Welsh Government Grant of £181.633m and £52.28m from Council Tax which would entail a Council Tax increase of 3.5%. - As part of that budget, that the permanent bids noted in the report attached at Appendix 5 should also be approved. - That one-off bids of £394,250 noted in Appendix 5 should also be financed from the £268,050 performance improvement grant which is retained each year for one-off issues adding a further £126,200 from the Council Tax resource set aside for 2015/16. - In relation to the position for the next 4 years, that we should plan to find the projected financial deficit of over £32m for the next 4 years by planning to increase Council Tax by an average of 3.5% a year which will produce nearly £8m on top of the £8.7m savings for which we have already been planning. - That we should then aim to find the residue by establishing a further efficiency target of £6.4m and trying to manage demand for council services by being proactive to avoid creating demand with a view to finding a further £5m.
+Any residual sum would then have to found from service cuts.

-Agree to delete the "Support for Members" savings scheme (£54,000) from the savings programme in accordance with the Democratic Services Committee's recommendation.
+- To approve a capital programme of £20.839m for 2013/14; £15.748m for 2014/15 and £20.346m for 2015/16 on the schemes noted in Appendix 3 (which also includes the capital bids highlighted in Appendix 5). - 8 That it agrees to delete the "Support for Members" savings scheme (£54,000) from the savings programme in accordance with the Democratic Services Committee's recommendation.